 - Thyroid disease.
 Both an underactive and overactive thyroid can thin lashes and brows.
 The classic clue is loss of the outer third of the eyebrows alongside the lashes.

 - Autoimmune hair loss (alopecia areata).
-Can target lashes and brows, sometimes in clean patches.
+Can target lashes and brows, sometimes in distinct patches.

 - Nutrient gaps.
 Low iron, zinc, or protein show up in lashes the same way they show up in scalp hair loss.